fredericoco/IaC/terraform/README.md

 - `terraform plan` checks the script
 - `terraform apply` implement the script
 - `terraform destroy` to delete everything
+- The command `refreshenv` is useful because it refreshes the environment

 Terraform file/folder structure
 - `.tf` extension is used by terraform - `main.tf` is the runner file